 The Centre for Menstrual Cycle and Ovulation Research (CeMCOR) was founded by Dr. Jerilynn C. Prior in May 2002.
 The Centre studies the physical and psychological causes and effects of ovulation disturbances on women’s overall health.
 CeMCOR publishes scientific results and disseminates information directly to women.

-CeMCOR is a research centre supported by a local Community Advisory Council that brings community perspectives and energy to guide priorities.
+CeMCOR is a research centre supported by an international Community Advisory Council that brings community perspectives and energy to guide priorities.
 The volunteer members act as a reference group in the development and implementation of research and education projects.

 CeMCOR is also supported by a Scientific Advisory Council of international researchers located in Australia, Canada, Hong Kong, Norway, the United Kingdom and the United States of America.
 The Scientific Advisory Council includes endocrinologists, epidemiologists, gynecologists, nutritionists, psychologists and sociologists.